4 Common Problems on Spin Mop and How to Fix Them

 Anyway, when you are done cleaning, simply press the basket back into position without any extra pressure.
 Or else, you might damage it cause it’s pretty vulnerable.

-Apart from that, you’ll have to check out if there’s any broken clips or piece fallen inside.
+Apart from that, you’ll have to check out if there are any broken clips or pieces fallen inside.
 You have to make sure that there’s no broken piece; otherwise, the basket will not spin.

 Frequently Asked Questions (FAQ)

 Yes, it’s possible.
 You can wash your mop head by using a mixture of hot water and a bit of detergent or bleach.

 How do you dry the spin mop head?

 First off, using the mop bucket, you can get rid of dirt from the mop head and rinse it in clear water.
 Then, squeeze out the excess water.
 Then, let it dry outside in the sun.